SysKitTeam/docs-monitor/installation-configuration/configuration-wizard/configure-monitor.md

 ---
-title: Configure SysKit Monitor
-desription: >-
-  This article will guide you through the steps you need to perform in order to configure SysKit Monitor to work properly.
+description: This article will guide you through the steps you need to perform in order to configure SysKit Monitor to work properly.
-author: Andrea Budisa
-date: 30/5/2017
 ---

 # Configure SysKit Monitor